 Top of the page

 A COVID-19 test is a way to find out if you have COVID-19.
-It's a viral test that looks for COVID-19 virus in samples (such as swabs) taken from your nose or throat (breathing passages).
+It's a viral test that looks for COVID-19 virus in samples (such as swabs) taken from breathing passages, like your nose or throat.
 There are different types of viral tests:

 This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).
 Knowing that you have the virus means that you can take steps to protect others from getting infected.
 This can help limit the spread of the virus.